-Although Owen River Lodge is a specialist fly fishing lodge, there is an endless supply of “non fishing” things to do around the immediate property, the local area and the greater Nelson / Marlborough region.
+Whilst lots of our guests come to fly fish at Owen River Lodge, there is an endless supply of “non-fishing” things to do around the immediate property, the local area and the greater Nelson / Marlborough region.

 You can relax in the knowledge that we absolutely caters for non-fishing guests.
-The ambiance, décor and understated elegance of the accommodation and facilities, and the total focus of the team at Owen River Lodge, ensure that our non fishing guests have a sensational time.
+The ambiance, décor and understated elegance of the accommodation and facilities, and the total focus of the team at Owen River Lodge, ensure that all our guests have a sensational time.

 Right outside the lodge, there’s a wonderful country laneway that meanders along the Owen River almost all the way to Mount Owen.
 It’s a perfect way to spend a sunny afternoon.
 The lodge has several modern mountain bikes for our guests to use free of charge.

-A very viable alternative, kick back and relax.
-With over 2 acres of gardens there are oodles of places to relax in the lodge grounds.
+A very viable alternative - kick back and relax.
+With over two acres of gardens, there are oodles of places to relax in the lodge grounds.

 The lodge sits on the bank of the Owen River.
-There are several swimming holes for you to enjoy a dip in the river – why not take Keeley with you!
+There are several swimming holes for you to enjoy a dip in the river – why not take Indi with you!

-The Murchison region is a world renowned centre of white water rafting and kayaking.
-There are several rafting & kayaking companies operating in Murchison.
-We’d be pleased to arrange a half day to a full day rafting trip – from relaxed to adrenalin packed.
+The Murchison region is a world-renowned centre of white water rafting and kayaking.
+There are several rafting and kayaking companies operating in Murchison.
+We’d be pleased to arrange a half day to a full day rafting trip – from relaxed to adrenalin-packed.